DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 group.
 These groups include: **MENU_FIRST**, **MENU**, **MENU_LAST**, and the **Admin Menu**.
-More information about these groups can be found on the :doc:`menu` page.
+More information about these groups can be found on the :doc:`menu/admin_menu` page.
 If you would like to disable this separator from being automatically rendered set this setting to ``False``.

 :Type: ``bool``